AaronGullickson/soc312_project_popularity/README.md

 ## Assignment 3: Bivariate Associations

 In this assignment, we will continue the analysis of the Add Health data.
-For this assignment we will look at the key bivaraiate relationships between variables in the dataset.
+For this assignment we will look at the key bivariate relationships between variables in the dataset.
 I want you to analyze the following associations:

 - The association between smoking and alcohol use.
 - The association between smoking and pseudo-GPA.